tahoma2d/tahoma2d_docs/source/using_the_particles_effect.rst

 Perspective Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~
-When activated, and if a Control Image for **Size** is conected, particles size will be inversely proportional to their density.
+When activated, and if a Control Image for **Size** is connected, particles size will be inversely proportional to their density.
 It can be used for placement of depth particles, as in a sea waves level.
 When this option is active, the **Use Control Image Gradation** option will be ignored.

 Control Image